yujunz/gitlab.com-runbooks/troubleshooting/snowplow/README.md

 Processing events and writing them out is important, but not as time sensitive.
 There is some slack in the queue to allow a events to stack up before being written.
 The raw events Kinesis stream has a data retention period of 48 hours.
 This can be altered if needed in a dire situation.
+[Kinesis Stream Configuration](https://ops.gitlab.net/gitlab-com/gitlab-com-infrastructure/blob/master/environments/aws-snowplow/main.tf#L384-443)

 ## Not accepting requests
 1. A quick curl check should give you a good response of **OK**.
 This same URL